Glorantha: Genertela, Crucible of the Hero Wars: Publication history

 Chaosium first published RuneQuest in 1977.
 In 1984, seeking a wider distribution and marketing, Chaosium licensed Avalon Hill to create and produce the third edition of RuneQuest.
 However, Chaosium did not include the setting of Glorantha in the license unless the content was either created or approved by Chaosium staff.
 As a result, RuneQuest material created by Avalon Hill was usually set in the more generic Fantasy Earth setting.

 In keeping with this policy, Glorantha: Genertela, Crucible of the Hero Wars was created in 1988 by Chaosium staff (written by Greg Stafford, Sandy Petersen, and William Dunn, with a cover by Steve Purcell, and illustrations by Kevin Ramos), but was published under license by Avalon Hill as a boxed set.

+Shannon Appelcline commented that once Avalon Hill and Chaosium learned that removing Glorantha from RuneQuest was a bad idea, "The Fantasy Earth supplements came to an abrupt halt and Glorantha material started appearing - much of it updating second edition releases, but some of it including totally new material, including the well-received Glorantha (1988) and Elder Secrets (1989)."
+Appelcline further described this relationship between the two companies: "Though Chaosium initially set new RuneQuest material in "Fantasy Earth," they quickly moved back to Glorantha, publishing classics like Gods of Glorantha (1985), Glorantha (1988), and Elder Secrets of Glorantha (1989).
+Unfortunately, the relationship between the two companies frayed entirely in 1989.
+Chaosium ceased working with Avalon Hill and as a result Gloranthan publications ended the next year."